 Offer an alternative

-I’m afraid I can’t give you a discount to a premium plan, but I can give you another month of a free trial.
+I’m afraid I can’t give you a discount on a premium plan, but I can give you another month of free trial.

 This is not always a possibility, as sometimes there is no alternative option.
 Also, bear in mind that giving an alternative may open up more unnecessary discussion.